EU Presidency Calls For Massive Internet Filtering, Leaked Document Shows

 Ruining it and causing migration - here's where you're wrong.
 English colonialism is not the reason for Pakistani immigration.

 You might as well blame Karl Marx for Zimbabwe's collapse.
-It would be more releva
+It would be more relevant than the 80 years of British rule.

 Re:Brexit is the right decision.
 (Score:4, Informative)